 Teaching Assistantships

 Teaching Assistantships offer financial support as well as development of communication and interpersonal skills that will serve well in almost any future career.
 The Department places great importance on the quality of its undergraduate teaching.
 Many of its faculty have received university-wide teaching awards, and several have received provincial and national acknowledgement for their contributions to higher education.
 The teaching contributions of its graduate students have been a vital component in maintaining this excellent reputation, and each year several of our best TAs receive a Van Kranendonk Teaching Award.
-Introductory training sessions are offered to starting TAs, and faculty instructors provides ongoing direction throughout the year in each course.
+Introductory training sessions are offered to starting TAs, and faculty instructors provide ongoing direction throughout the year in each course.

 External Scholarships